freenas/freenas-docs/userguide/jails.rst

 Browse to the "Source" and "Destination", where:

-* **Source:** is the directory or dataset on the FreeNAS® system which will be accessed by the jail.
+* **Source:** is the directory or dataset on the %brand% system which will be accessed by the jail.
 This directory **must** reside outside of the volume or dataset being used by the jail.
-This is why it is recommended to create a separate dataset to store jails, so the dataset holding the jails is always separate from any datasets used for storage on the FreeNAS® system.
+This is why it is recommended to create a separate dataset to store jails, so the dataset holding the jails is always separate from any datasets used for storage on the %brand% system.

 * **Destination:** select an **existing, empty** directory within the jail to link to the "Source" storage area.
 If that directory does